Key Takeaways

 - Equal Opportunities and Treatment: Under the Fair Housing Act, landlords, real estate agents, and sellers are prohibited from treating people unfairly or denying housing based on specific factors.

-Tenants must adhere to the following to maintain good standing:
+Tenants must adhere to the following to maintain good standing under Texas landlord-tenant law during their tenancy:

-- Written Notice to Vacate: A tenant should provide adequate notice before vacating the rented dwelling, as the rental agreement specifies.
+- Written Notice to Vacate: A Texas tenant should provide adequate notice before vacating the rented premises, as the rental agreement specifies.

 - Lease Compliance: All terms of the lease agreement should be followed.

-- Noise Control: Tenants should ensure their activities do not disrupt neighbors or other tenants.
+- Noise Control: Texas tenants should ensure their activities do not disrupt neighbors or other tenants.

-- Timely Rent Payment: Rent should be paid in full and on time to the landlords.
+- Timely Rent Payment: Tenants should pay the money in full and on time to the landlords.

 Texas Landlord Rights and Duties

-Texas landlords also have rights that facilitate the proper management of their rental, including:
+Texas landlords also have rights that facilitate the proper management of their rental properties under landlord-tenant laws, including:

-- Timely Rent Collection: A landlord is entitled to receive rent as scheduled.
+- Timely Rent Collection: A landlord is entitled to receive the money as scheduled.

-- Adherence to Lease Agreement: A landlord can expect a tenant to follow the terms of the lease agreement.
+- Adherence to Lease Agreement: A landlord can expect tenants to follow the terms of the lease agreement to ensure compliance.

-- Written Repair Requests: A landlord may require a tenant to submit repair requests in writing.
+- Written Repair Requests: A landlord may require tenants to submit repair requests in writing.

-- Habitability: A landlord must ensure the rental meets all health, safety, and building codes.
+- Habitability: A landlord must ensure the rental premises meets all health, safety, and building codes.

-- Repair Management: A landlord is responsible for timely repairs to keep the rental in good condition.
+- Repair Management: A landlord is responsible for timely, necessary maitenance to keep the rental in good condition.

 - Non-Retaliation: A landlord cannot retaliate against tenants for exercising their legal rights.